bloomreach/web-code-samples/examples/pixel/README.md

-# Bloomreach - Pixel instrumentation example
+# Bloomreach - Storefront with pixel instrumentation example

 This example demonstrates how to instrument the pixel across a simple storefront for page view, widget view, suggest, search, click, add to cart and conversion events.